pspacek/python-ldap/Doc/ldap.rst

    Limit on waiting for any response, in seconds.
    Defaults to :py:const:`NO_LIMIT`.
-   This option is mapped to option constant :py:const:`OPT_TIMELIMIT` and used in the underlying OpenLDAP lib.
-Its use is deprecated in favour of using *timeout*.
+   This option is mapped to option constant :py:const:`OPT_TIMELIMIT` and used in the underlying OpenLDAP client lib.
+Its use is deprecated in favour of using :py:attr:`timeout`.

 .. py:attribute:: LDAPObject.timeout -> int